 Configuring flight trajectories and building robots can take a toll on the mind and the body.
 Body tension can result in a negative mind.
 The blood pumping and muscle loosening that comes with stretching, equates to a more relieved body.
 Stretching also releases endorphins, your body’s “feel good hormones.”
 Feelings of positivity are great to start, continue, or end the day with.
 So reach for your toes and give your body that peace that can turn into peace of mind.

 How often do you sit at a computer crunching the numbers?
 Your muscles work hard every day, supporting your back and enabling movement.
 Give back to them by stretching.
 Relieving yourself of muscle tension makes you less likely to hunch your back.
 Don’t forget to devote attention to your chest and shoulders too.
 They also help improve posture.

 There are other good reasons to stretch, but for us innovators and STEM experts, these are probably the top four.
 Stretching may even be the most physical activity your muscles get all day depending on your work and school schedule.
 The best thing about stretching, besides the way it makes you feel, is that it is convenient.
 You can do it almost any time of day in multiple environments.
 What good are you to the world without a healthy temple?
 Look up a few exercises today and give them a try!

-Written by: Cynthia M. Sharpe, a May 2015 graduate of NC State University.
+Cynthia M. Sharpe, is a May 2015 graduate of NC State University.
 Cynthia graduated with a B.A. in English with a concentration in creative writing and currently aspires to pursue an M.F.A. in Creative Writing.
 “As I let my own light shine, I unconsciously give other people permission to do the same.” -Cynthia M. Sharpe, inspired by Marianne Williamson